netcarver/PW-PagesSum/README.md

 ##Method Of Operation

-The module uses ProcessWire's ability to extend it's classes by adding new hook functions to them.
+The module uses ProcessWire's ability to extend its classes by adding new hook functions to them.
 It adds one method _sum_ to the Pages class.
 Thus, anywhere you get access to the $pages class, you can get a sum worked out from any subset of pages.
 The subset is defined using PWs [selectors](http://processwire.com/api/selectors/).